External Ids for SYN2 Gene

 GeneCards Summary for SYN2 Gene

 SYN2 (Synapsin II) is a Protein Coding gene.
-Diseases associated with SYN2 include schizophrenia and bipolar disorder.
-Among its related pathways are Transmission across Chemical Synapses and Transmission across Chemical Synapses.
+Diseases associated with SYN2 include Schizophrenia and Bipolar Disorder.
+Among its related pathways are Synaptic vesicle cycle and Neurotransmitter Release Cycle.
+An important paralog of this gene is SYN1.

 Neuronal phosphoprotein that coats synaptic vesicles, binds to the cytoskeleton, and is believed to function in the regulation of neurotransmitter release.
 May play a role in noradrenaline secretion by sympathetic neurons (By similarity).